top of page

 Help us welcome refugees

-Defend, Hope & Thrive: What's Next for Neighbors for Refugees
+Defend, Thrive, and Hope: What's Next for Neighbors for Refugees

 The momentum is undeniable.
 Over a hundred helping hands attended our Defend and Thrive gala to raise funds for critical services in support of our refugee families.
 Communities have come together to protect residents from immigration sweeps and millions have marched in defense of human rights.